 Step 3 - Determine the Importance Factor

-The importance factor, also found in ASCE 7-05, takes into account the type of building for which you are accounting.
+The importance factor, also found in ASCE 7-10, takes into account the type of building for which you are calculating snow loads.

 Step 4 - Determine the Flat Roof Snow Load

-For roofs that are flat and with ground snow loads lower than 20 pounds per square foot, the roof snow load is equal to 70 percent of the product of the exposure, thermal and importance factors and the ground snow load.
-For ground snow loads greater than 20 pounds per square foot, the roof load is equal to 70 percent of the product of the exposure, thermal and importance factors, the ground snow load, and 20 (pounds).
+For roofs that are flat and with ground snow loads lower than 20 pounds per square foot, the roof snow load is equal to 70% of the product of the exposure, thermal and importance factors and the ground snow load.
+For ground snow loads greater than 20 pounds per square foot, the roof load is equal to 70% of the product of the exposure, thermal and importance factors, the ground snow load, and 20 (pounds).

 If you have any concerns as you are determining your flat roof snow load, consult with a structural engineer or roofing specialist.